David Augustus Clarkson: Career and personal life

 Clarkson was an 1810 graduate in arts of Columbia College.

-On October 4, 1827, Clarkson was married to Margaret Livingston (1808–1874) at Clermont, the Livingston family estate on the Hudson River.
+On October 4, 1827, Clarkson married Elizabeth Livingston (1808–1874) at Clermont, the Livingston family estate on the Hudson River.
 Margaret was the daughter of Lt.
-Gov. of New York Edward Philip Livingston and his wife, Elizabeth Stevens Livingston (eldest daughter of Chancellor Robert R. Livingston and granddaughter of Continental Congressman John Stevens).
+Gov. of New York Edward Philip Livingston and his wife, Elizabeth Stevens Livingston.
 The Clarkson country estate, a wooden frame home called "Chiddingstone," had a quarter mile front on the Hudson River and was one of the five subdivisions his father-in-law made to his children.
 Together, they were the parents of: